etiennecallies/confessio/README.md

 ---
 ## 🧡 Sponsors
-We'd like to thank our sponsor [Hozana](https://hozana.org/) for their support.
+We'd like to thank our sponsor [Hozana](https://hozana.org/) for their continuous support.

 ![Hozana](static/assets/img/logo/hozana-logo-small.png)